What is happiness?

 “The Science of Happiness” is not just a new term that has been introduced in the market.
 A lot of research being done on happiness and it has been proved that certain changes do happen in our brain when we’re happy that have a positive effect on our body.

 So, let the little things in life make you happy and let it come from within.
-That is the only place you will ever find happiness.
+That is the only place you will ever find it.
 Sometimes we all struggle a little in life.
 Happiness seems to have vanished even on the inside.
-That’s not the time to worry, in fact its okay, we’re all there at some point or other in our lives.
-That is when we reach out to others who love us, and they can help us bring back our happiness and in return we can help somebody else find their happiness.
+That’s not the time to worry, in fact, it’s okay, we’re all there at some point or other in our lives.
+That is when we reach out to others who love us, and they can help us bring back our happiness and in return, we can help somebody else find their happiness.

 In The Four Agreements, don Miguel Ruiz reveals the source of self-limiting beliefs that rob us of joy and create needless suffering.
 Based on ancient Toltec wisdom, The Four Agreements offer a powerful code of conduct that can rapidly transform our lives to a new experience of freedom, true happiness, and love.